md-layek/AutomatedTestingFramework/README.md

 ## Project Overview

-This project aims to automate testing of web applications across multiple browsers using Playwright.
+This project aims to automate testing of web applications across multiple browsers and operating systems using Playwright.
 It provides reliable retry mechanisms, logs, and failure screenshots for easier debugging.
 The framework supports continuous integration with GitHub Actions, and test results are visualized using Allure Reports.

 Key Features:
 - Cross-browser testing: Support for Chromium, Firefox, and WebKit browsers.
+- Cross-platform support: Can run tests on Windows, macOS, and Linux.
-- Allure reporting: Comprehensive test reports with failure screenshots.
+- Allure reporting: Comprehensive test reports with detailed information.
 - Retry Mechanism: Automated retries on failures to handle flaky tests.
 - CI Integration: Runs tests on push and pull requests using GitHub Actions.